nus-oss/nus-oss.github.io/pages/iwm.md

   * RepoSense: 2-3 slots/year
   * TEAMMATES: 3-6 slots/year
 * If you are selected for an IWM@NUS-OSS, you will be **_officially_ enrolled in the <tooltip content="i.e., CP3108A/B">target module</tooltip> in semester 1** (i.e., Aug-Dec) of the following AY.
-  * However, the work can begin earlier e.g., during the summer.
+  * However, the work can begin earlier e.g., during the summer (preferred).
 You can even finish the work during the summer itself.
   * You are responsible for ensuring that you are officially eligible to take the target module.
     CP3108A/B enrollment is controlled by the SoC UG office (not by NUS-OSS or prof Damith).